I’ve spent six weeks travelling across Turkey.

 In fact, I only found out what the diagnosis was after speaking to a friend of mine who is a doctor (I had benign paroxysmal positional vertigo — where small crystals in your ear become dislodged, drift into your inner ear and as they roll around, ie, whenever you move your head, they brush against the hairs in your inner ear causing your brain to think that you’re moving, resulting in vertigo.)

 I obviously can’t make a blanket statement that the healthcare in Turkey sucks after having one poor experience in a relatively small town — I’m certain hospitals would be far better in Istanbul.
 However, I wasn’t impressed with the care I received.
 It’s a reminder to get travel insurance — it’s for unexpected situations like these.
-You can get a quote from World Nomads — I recommend using them for travel in Turkey.
+You can get a quote from SafetyWing — I recommend using them for travel in Turkey.

 I arrived in Turkey apprehensive and left eager to return and see even more.